GregGriffith905/challenge-10-team-profile-generator/README.md

 ## Features

-- This application features validation methods to ensure user input is in the correct format.
+This application features validation methods to ensure user input is in the correct format:
-- Id - must be a number.
+- ID must be a number.
-- Email - must be a valid email address format i.e "user@domain".
+- E-mail must be a valid email address format i.e "user@domain".
-- office# - must be a valid telephone number format i.e "(xxx)xxx-xxxx" or "xxx-xxx-xxxx" or "xxx xxx xxx" or "xxxxxxxxx".
+- Office # must be a valid telephone number format i.e "(xxx)xxx-xxxx" or "xxx-xxx-xxxx" or "xxx xxx xxx" or "xxxxxxxxx".
 - All fields are required.

 ## Tests

-Tests have been included for Object classes.
+Tests have been included for all object methods.
 To run test at the command line type "npm run test"

 ## Questions